Quantum mechanics over real numbers fully reproduces standard quantum theory: Bell-inequality violations

 \subsection{CHSH inequality}

-Renou et al.\ showed~\cite{Renou2021} that the standard real formulation can maximally violate the standard CHSH inequality, and this remains true in our framework.
-The \ka-space Pauli matrices are (Appendix, Eqs.\ (S9))
+Renou et al.\ showed~\cite{Renou2021} that the standard real formulation can maximally violate the CHSH inequality, and this remains true in our framework.
+The K\"{a}hler space Pauli matrices are (Appendix, Eqs.\ (S9))